0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 - Where do I want to take these action?
 - How long does it take for these action to come in to play?

-From the above question I could do such things, that I know it's gonna work fast and give result, I do know that I could report to vendors or platfrom that incharge of these thing, if the response time is faster ()
+From the above question I could do such things, that I know it's gonna work fast and give result, I do know that I could report to vendors or platfrom that incharge of these thing, if the response time is faster.

 #### Post on X with the proper hashtag